My Life In A Few Words

 I am grateful for Life where everything is interconnected in an eternal game, with no purpose other than what is happening.
 I know I am the cloth of existence itself, and reality has become bewitching.
 Existence has become a celebration of consciousness.

-I play the game of living in awareness instead of the game of surviving in fear, I trust Life and the Divine, and I am entirely dedicated to the creation of a new culture for mankind, a culture of awareness and consciousness.
+I play the game of living in awareness instead of the game of surviving in fear, I trust Life and the Divine, and I am entirely dedicated to the creation of a new culture for humankind, a culture of awareness and consciousness.

 Whenever I falter, my family and friends surround me, ready to give support and I am clear that the joy I experience comes from serving Life.